Home Schedule Abstracts Venue Japanese

 Scope

-The main themes of the workshop will include the theoretical foundations of time operators and uncertainty relations, as well as experimental demonstrations using quantum computers.
+The main themes of the conference will include the theoretical foundations of time operators and uncertainty relations, as well as experimental implementations using quantum computers.
 Theoretical studies of the Rabi model will also be featured as one of the key topics, given its relevance as a foundational model in quantum computing.

 1. Time Operators